Nutritional Epidemiology and Research Skills

 Study eating patterns and measure how diet, body mass and types of food can prevent or contribute to disease.
 Discover how a diet rich in nutritional value reduces risks to human health, and helps people to live longer.

 Your upfront cost: $0

-- Demonstrate and apply understanding of epidemiological terms, definitions and concepts used in measurements of disease;
+- Apply understanding of terms and definitions used in epidemiology, and concepts of measurements of disease.

-- Critically review and evaluate the methodologies of different study designs used in nutritional epidemiology;
+- Appraise different study designs used in nutritional epidemiology.

 - Analyse small population datasets using biostatistics and interpret results in accordance with the NHMRC ethical code of conduct.

 - • Introduction to epidemiology and research methods.

 - • Measurements of disease exposure and occurrence.